seanpmaxwell/Typescript-Best-Practices/README.md

 ## 🤝 Organizing shared code
 - In a directory with shared content create a subfolder named `common/`.
 - Start off by adding the following files as needed
-  - `utils.ts`: logic that needs to be executed (standalone functions or modular-objects)
+  - `utils.ts`: logic that needs to be executed (standalone functions or namespace-object-scripts)
   - `constants.ts`: readonly items
   - `types.ts`: types only no values
   - Depending on the nature of your project you could have more.
 A react app for example could also include: